gobuffalo/packr/v2/README.md

 ## Debugging

-The `packr` command passes all arguments down to the underlying `go` command, this includes the `-v` flag to print out `go build` information.
+The `packr2` command passes all arguments down to the underlying `go` command, this includes the `-v` flag to print out `go build` information.
 Packr looks for the `-v` flag, and will turn on its own verbose logging.
 This is very useful for trying to understand what the `packr` command is doing when it is run.